abbott567/blog/src/posts/european-accessibility-act-what-you-need-to-know/content.md

 Even if you only ever plan on selling to people in the UK, your product is going to appear far inferior to your EU competitors if you don’t adopt the same standards.
 Trust me, there is no competitive advantage in having an ableist product or service in 2023!

 Accessibility is not just about ticking boxes; it's about inclusivity.
-Implementing these standards shows that your business values all customers, regardless of their physical abilities.
+Implementing these standards shows that your business values all customers and respect their needs.

 In an increasingly digital world, having an accessible online presence is becoming the norm rather than the exception.
-It sends a strong message about your company's commitment to social responsibility.
+It sends a strong message about your company's responsibility and it's commitment to society.

-Implementing accessibility features often leads to innovative products and services that benefit all users, not just those with disabilities.
-It's a win-win for everyone involved.

 So, while the EAA might not be a legal requirement for UK businesses, the principles it embodies are still highly relevant.
-By embracing these standards, British organisations can not only gain access to new markets but also contribute to a more inclusive digital world.
+By embracing these standards, British organisations can gain access to new markets, and also contribute to a more inclusive digital world.

 ## 5 tips to prepare for the regulations

 So, how can you prepare for the EAA?

 ### Get familiar with the EAA requirements
 Start by reading through the EAA and understanding what it requires.
-This will give you a solid foundation to build upon.
+It's important to understand them at least at a high level.

 It may sound scary, but if you drill down far enough through any of the legislation, standards or harmonised standards, you will eventually get to the Web Content Accessibility Guidelines.
 So, if you're ever unsure as to which regulations you need to be meeting, you can take some reassurance in the fact they all use the same way to measure accessibility of digital products.

 ### Review your existing products and services
-Take a look at what you're currently offering and identify where you might need to make changes.
+Take a look at what products or services you're currently offering, and identify where you need to make changes.

 Think about everything from your website to your apps, but also consider other parts of the journey such as emails, marketing materials, SMS messages etc.